-With naturally sweet figs and pears and just a touch of maple, this delicious oat bake is perfect fall breakfast
+With naturally sweet figs and pears and just a touch of maple, this delicious oat bake is a perfect breakfast

 Easy, homemade granola – without the sugar and other unhealthy ingredients of store-bought granola.